Dr. Mike Swierczynski, DC, MS

-Dr. Mike is in his 17th year of practice.
-As a Wolcott chiropractor and Wallingford chiropractor, he lectures for local businesses and organizations and is an active member of the Connecticut Chiropractic Association (and former District Director), American Chiropractic Association Council on Occupational Health and the American Chiropractic Association.
+Dr. Mike is in his 21st year of practice.
+As a Wolcott chiropractor and rehab therapist and Wallingford chiropractor and rehab therapist.
+He lectures for local businesses and organizations and is an active member of the Connecticut Chiropractic Association (and former District Director), American Chiropractic Association Council on Occupational Health and the American Chiropractic Association.
 Dr. Mike is licensed by the National Board of Chiropractic Examiners.
 He was a former Board Member for the Wallingford Vikings American Youth Football league as the league's Safety Coordinator.

 He has written an ebook on fibromyalgia treatment called; Attacking Fibromyalgia & Chronic Fatigue and has completed a 50 hour program in car accidents and whiplash by The Spine Institute of San Diego.
-He was also the president and one of the founders of Work Safe Centers of America, an occupational health company.
+He was also the president and one of the founders of Work Safe Centers of America.

-He recently has completed 60 hours of continuing education set forth by the NSCA Certification Executive Committee for completing the Cressey Performance Elite Baseball Mentorship program for evaluating and treating the upper and lower extremities of baseball players, especially pitchers.
+He recently has completed 60 hours of continuing education set forth by the NSCA Certification Executive Committee for completing the Cressey Performance Elite Baseball Mentorship program for evaluating and treating the upper and lower extremities of baseball players, especially pitchers but can be applied to any patient.
 During this program he studied and had hands on experience with pitching mechanics and analyzing and treating movement patterns that can lead to dysfunction and injuries.

 Dr. Bradley Visconti